-You’ll learn to harness the power of technology for face-to-face, hybrid, and online classes and training programs, leading to the ultimate goal of facilitating effective teaching and learning through technology.
+You’ll learn to harness the power of technology through online classes and training programs, leading to the ultimate goal of facilitating effective teaching and learning through technology.

 All classes are held online—optimal for working professionals and busy people.
 You'll join fellow students in a professional learning environment that fosters community and the sharing of knowledge and prior work experience.

 You can enroll full or part time and complete your degree on your own timetable—finishing in as little as one year with our accelerated option or spread out over a maximum of six years.

 You can also become eligible for the Pennsylvania Loading... or Loading... with or without the degree.

 In the master of education program in instructional technology, you’ll gain the skills and capabilities to harness the power of technology to educate students in K-12, higher education, and professional development programs.

 Widener's online programs ranked 4th on a list of the best online colleges and universities in Pennsylvania based on program strength and affordability.
 As an online student, you will receive many support resources, including a personal student services coordinator, 24/7 tech support, financial aid advisors, and career services.

 Choosing Widener’s instructional technology program is an investment in you—your education, your career, and your future.
 You'll benefit from close mentoring relationships with your professors and advisors.